-Only a 4-hour bus ride away from the city of Cusco you can find the amazing Inca ruins of Choquequirao, another “lost city of the Inca’s.”
-Choquequirao is bigger than Machu Picchu but almost “undiscovered” (like any other remote part of the Andes here in Peru).
-While the Inca Trail to Machu Picchu is so popular that it is very hard to get Inca Trail Tickets, we could not join a group of hikers to do the Choquequirao Trek, simply because there were no groups available for the date we wanted to go.
+Only a 4-hour bus ride from the city of Cusco, you can find the fantastic Inca ruins of Choquequirao, another “lost city of the Inca’s”.
+Choquequirao is more extensive than Machu Picchu but almost “undiscovered” (like any other remote part of the Andes here in Peru).
+While the Inca Trail to Machu Picchu is so famous that it is tough to get Inca Trail Tickets, there is also the Choquequirao Trek, an unexplored and off-the-beaten-trek alternative Inca Trail to a different site.
 Unlike Machu Picchu, Choquequirao (or Choqueqirow) was not thoroughly explored and excavated until the 1970s.
 Choquequirao Trek: hike to the so-called Sacred Sister of Machu Picchu.

-First, we take the bus to Desvio de Cachora at 6.00 a.m.
-We arrive three hours later.
-Here we find a taxi that takes us with him.
-We pass Cachora and arrive at Mirador Capuliyoc.
+On day one, you take the bus to Desvio de Cachora at 6.00 am to arrive three hours later.
+From there you have to rent a taxi Mirador Capuliyoc, passing Cachora.
 Here the road ends, and the trek begins.

-While we overlook the whole Apurimac valley, we can see Choquequirao far in the distance, at the very end of the valley!
+While we overlook the whole Apurimac valley, we can already see Choquequirao far in the distance, at the very end of the valley!
 How different look the slopes of the mountain on each side of the river.
-Our side is now dry, just sand and rocks and had a red yellowy sand color; the opposite side, however, the side of Choquequirao, is completely green, with trees and waterfalls.
+On our side, it is now dry – just sand and rocks – with a red, yellow sand color; the opposite side, however, the side of Choquequirao, is entirely green, with trees and waterfalls.
 Tomorrow we will be walking there.

 Cross the Apurimac River

 The first campsite is Chiquisca, and from there, you continue all the way down to Playa Rosalina.
 Here we cross the Apurimac river via a modern footbridge, 1500 meters above sea level.
 For many, this is a more difficult part of the trek.
-The Choquequirao trek is at a relatively low altitude (compared to, for instance, the Salkantay Trek), but the 1,500-meter descent into the valley is followed by a 1,800-meter climb!After a few necessary stops to rest and to appreciate the night view.
-In the night, with only a few lights in the mountains, I almost stood on a tarantula.
+The Choquequirao trek is at a relatively low altitude (compared to, for instance, the Salkantay Trek), but the 1,500-meter descent into the valley is followed by a 1,800-meter climb!After a few necessary stops to rest and appreciate the night view, we keep climbing In the night.
+With only a few lights in the mountains, be careful with, among others, tarantulas.
 Tarantulas only come out at night and stand completely still the moment you come close (perfect for photos).
-The region of the Choquequirao is known for being the home of the biggest spider in the world – The Goliath Bird-Eating Tarantula.
+The region of the Choquequirao is known for being the home of the most enormous spider in the world: the Goliath Bird-Eating Tarantula.

 Waterfalls and lush cloud forest

-The hike gets easier because we are now on a more gradual path towards Choquequirao.
-After one and a half hour we passed the checkpoint where we paid the entrance of 60 Soles.
-We quickly dump our stuff at the Choquequirao camp and face the last half an hour, before reaching the Choquequirao site itself.
+The hike gets more accessible because we are now on a more gradual path toward Choquequirao.
+After one and a half hours, we passed the checkpoint where we paid the entrance of 60 Soles.
+We quickly dumped our stuff at the Choquequirao camp.
+After that, we faced the last half an hour before reaching the Choquequirao site itself.

 Cradle of Gold